bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN06/README.md

 ## Summary (Intent)

 With these instructions the infrastructure (e.g. Road) alignment exchange is established.
+This test instruction use the same alignment definition as [ALIN03](../ALIN03) and adds a geometric definition in the shape of a combination of `IfcCompositeCurve` and `IfcGradientCurve`.

 | Info                         |                                     |
 | ---------------------------- | ----------------------------------- |